 As the 1950s came to a close, the NFL was a one league sport.
 The pro football landscape was a year away from the change brought about by the American Football League.
 Vince Lombardi had just taken over the woeful Packers.

 One maker of football cards.

-Despite a lack of great rookie cards, the set features a second-year Jim Brown than can often be found for a very reasonable price in nice shape (although a PSA 10 sold for $33,600 this year).
+The set features a second-year Jim Brown than can often be found for a very reasonable price in nice shape (although a PSA 10 sold for $33,600 this year).
 Third year cards of Johnny Unitas, Bart Starr and Paul Hornung are here, too.
-The #1 card in the set is Johnny Unitas, fresh from the incredible 1958 title game that made him a national star.
+The #1 card in the set is Unitas, fresh from the incredible 1958 title game that made him a national star.
 His card is a little more expensive than Brown’s.
 Both the Brown and Kramer rookie were on our list of vintage football cards to keep an eye on.